-My academic career began in 1991 when he was awarded a first class honors degree in geography by Oxford University.
-Since then he has spent his time either studying or teaching popular music.
-Dr Duffett’s research centres on Elvis Presley and popular music fandom, but his work has ventured into other areas of popular music and fan culture.
+My academic career began in 1991 when I was awarded a first class honors degree in geography by Oxford University.
+Since then I have spent most of my time either studying or teaching popular music.
+My research centres on Elvis Presley and popular music fandom, though my work has often ventured into other areas of popular music and fan culture.
 I current work as a Reader in Media and Cultural Studies at the University of Chester.

 I organized an international symposium on popular music fandom at the University of Chester in 2010.
-In 2012, he presented an international keynote speech at the MARS 2012conference in Seinajoki, Finland, and co-organized an international symposium on popular music and automobiles at the University of Chester.
-Mark published two books in 2013: Understanding Fandom (Bloomsbury) and the edited volume Popular Music Fandom (Routledge).
+In 2012, I presented an international keynote speech at the MARS 2012 conference in Seinajoki, Finland, and co-organized an international symposium on popular music and automobiles at the University of Chester.
+I published two books in 2013: Understanding Fandom (Bloomsbury) and the edited volume Popular Music Fandom (Routledge).